lfn3/personal-site/content/post/bitcoin-crash-course.md

 +++

-I've just moved to London, and been working on [LMAX Digital](https://www.lmaxdigital.com/) and as a result been given a bit of a crash course on how exactly Bitcoin (and other crytocurrency) transactions actually work.
+I've just moved to London, and been working on [LMAX Digital](https://www.lmaxdigital.com/) and as a result been given a bit of a crash course on how exactly Bitcoin (and other cryptocurrency) transactions actually work.
 I think there's a near zero chance I'm going to remember it as I've moved on to another area of work, so I figured I'd better write it all down before I forget it all.